A long-lived project that still receives updates

 request_open_timeout_sec integer no no 60 Bigquery API connection, and request timeout.
 If you send big data to Bigquery, set large value.

-time_partitioning_type enum no (either day) no nil Type of bigquery time partitioning feature.
+time_partitioning_type enum no (either day or hour) no nil Type of bigquery time partitioning feature.

 time_partitioning_field string no no nil Field used to determine how to create a time-based partition.